joedono/joedono.github.io/_ffxiv/tutorial-red-mage.md

 `Verflare` and `Verholy` will automatically grant you the appropriate `...
 Ready` proc, provided you use them when the appropriate bar is lower than the other.
 For instance, if your White Mana bar is lower than your Black, executing `Verholy` will do damage, raise your White Mana bar, AND grant you `Verstone Ready`, but executing `Verflare` will only do damage and raise your Black Mana bar.
 The reverse is true if your Black Mana bar is lower.

-`Scorch` and `Resolution` unlock at later levels and are simple high-damaging AOE spells with no special attributes.
+`Scorch` and `Resolution` unlock at later levels and are simple high-damaging AOE spells with no special attributes that raise both side of your Balance Gauge a small amount.

 ## Other Skills
 Everything above covers your main rotation.
 Of course, you have a handful of other skills that range in usefulness.